-For a man more accustomed to delivering policy-packed stem-winders, Mr Clinton's deeply personal address underscored the historic night for Democrats, and the nation.
+For a man more accustomed to delivering policy- packed stem-winders, Bill Clinton’s deeply personal address underscored the historic night for Democrats and the nation.

 If she wins in November, the Clintons would also be the first married couple to each serve as president.

-Mrs Clinton will take on Donald Trump, who won the Republican nomination a week ago.
-Mr Trump, who campaigned on Tuesday in North Carolina, mocked Bill Clinton's speech in advance, calling him "over-rated".
+Hillary Clinton will take on Donald Trump, who won the Republican nomination a week ago.
+Trump mocked Bill Clinton’s speech, calling him “over-rated”.

-At Mr Trump's convention last week, Mrs Clinton was the target of blistering criticism of her character and judgment, a sharp contrast to the warm and passionate woman described by her husband.
+At Trump’s convention last week, Hillary Clinton was the target of blistering criticism of her character and judgment, a sharp contrast to the warm and passionate woman described by her husband.

-Seeking to explain the vastly different perceptions of his wife, Mr Clinton said simply: "One is real, the other is made up."
+Seeking to explain the vastly different perceptions of his wife, Bill Clinton said: “One is real, the other is made up.”

-In an important move for party unity, Mrs Clinton's primary rival Bernie Sanders helped make it official when the roll call got to his home state of Vermont, prompting delegates to erupt in cheers.
+In an important move for party unity, Hillary Clinton’s primary rival, Bernie Sanders, helped make it official when the roll call got to his home state of Vermont, prompting delegates to erupt in cheers.